 Raymond Yard jewellery

 In 1958 Yard retired, leaving the company to his three oldest employees.
-Today it is headed by the descendants of these people – they produce jewelry on sketches by Raymond Yard.
+Today, the descendants of these people produce jewelry on sketches by Raymond Yard.